martial-god/Benny-Scraper/README.md

   -r, --recreate-epub-by-id    Recreates Epub novel using the [ID].

+Configuration:
   -c, --concurrent-request     Set the number [INT] of concurrent requests to a website.
-Default is 2, value will be limited to number
+Default is 2, value will be limited
-                               of CPU cores on your computer. *Some websites may block your ip if too many requests are made in a short time*
+                               to number of CPU cores on your computer. *Some websites may block your ip if too many requests are made in a short time*

   -s, --save-location          Set default save location [PATH].
 Overridden by specific 'manga' or 'novel' locations if set.